 New log file creation happens as follows:

 Each time you power on or resume a virtual machine, and each time you migrate a virtual machine with vMotion, a new log file is created.

 Each time an entry is written to the log, the size of the log is checked.
 If vmx.log.rotateSize is set to a nondefault value, and the size is over the limit, the next entry is written to a new log.
 If the maximum number of log files exists, the oldest log file is deleted.

-The default for vmx.log.rotateSize is zero (0), which means new logs are created during power on, resume, and so on.
-You can ensure new log file creation happens more frequently by limiting the maximum size of the log files with the vmx.log.rotateSize configuration parameter.
+The default for vmx.log.rotateSize is zero (0), which means new logs are created during power-on, resume, and so on.
+You can ensure the new log file creation happens more frequently by limiting the maximum size of the log files with the vmx.log.rotateSize configuration parameter.

 VMware recommends saving 10-log files, each one limited to no less than 2MB.
 These values are large enough to capture sufficient information to debug most problems.
 If you need logs for a longer time span, you can set vmx.log.keepOld to 20.